aymenhafeez/aymenhafeez.github.io/src/content/post/2026-01-26-nvim-native.md

 })
 ```

-We see that things like keymap setup, root detection attaching to the correct
+We see that things like keymap setup, root detection and attaching to the
-buffer was all manual.
+correct buffer was all manual.
 So while this worked well, it was far from an
 out-of-the-box experience.

 The following versions brought general improvements to the LSP implementation,